HangoverIt/Hunter.Tanoa/README.md

 **HunterHeatMap** - A list of locations attacked by the player.
 Number of kills and when are recorded in the heatmap.
 Entries expire after time.

 **HUNTER_CAMP** - information on any deployed player camp

+**HunterSpotterLastSeen** - created by the spotter plane, this is a global containing last position spotted and time (given in game time)